-Mandraki is a modern city, with hotels and resorts, numerous cafes, restaurants, clubs, impressive sights and attractions, but also traditional villas called marasiotika (from Marasia).
+Mandraki is a modern town, with hotels and resorts, cafes, restaurants, clubs and impressive sights and attractions, as well as traditional villas called marasiotika (from Marasia).
 Guarding Mandraki’s marina, from the tops of two tall limestone columns, are the island’s emblems: a deer and doe.
 At the edge of the dock stands the small fort of Agios Nikolaos, built in the 1460s.

 Along the coastal road, public buildings erected by the Italians are sure to impress you: the New Market, National Bank of Greece, Government House, National Theatre, Archbishop’s Residence, City Hall and famous Grande Albergo delle Rose, one of the most luxurious hotels in Europe in the 1930s that today houses the Rhodes Casino in one of its wings.
 In front of the aquarium, you’ll find one of the island’s most cosmopolitan beaches.

 Although no traces of the statue remain, it is said that the Colossus of Rhodes (one of the Seven Wonders of the Ancient World) once stood in place of the statues of deer now found at the harbour.
 According to the stories, ships sailed beneath its giant legs and every night the passage was closed with an enormous chain.